About this project

 Waikato, Te Ahiwaru, Ngāti Mahuta

-Prof Jenny Bol Jun Lee-Morgan
+Prof. Jenny Lee-Morgan

-Professor Jenny Lee-Morgan has a distinguished background in teaching and kaupapa Māori research.
-Jenny has led and contributed to several large community projects, including the Endeavour MBIE-funded ‘Generation Kāinga Rangatahi Building A Resilient and Regenerative Aotearoa’, the Marsden-funded ‘Matike mai Te Hiaroa #Protect Ihumātao’, and ‘Marae Ora Kāinga Ora’, among others.
+Prof. Jenny Lee-Morgan has a distinguished background in teaching and kaupapa Māori research.
+Jenny has led and contributed to several large community projects, including the Endeavour MBIE-funded ‘Generation Kāinga: Rangatahi Building a Resilient and Regenerative Aotearoa’, the Marsden-funded ‘Matike Mai Te Hiaroa #Protect Ihumātao’, and ‘Marae Ora Kāinga Ora’, among others.
 In 2016, she received the Te Tohu Pae Tawhiti Award from the New Zealand Association for Research in Education, recognising her high-quality research and significant contribution to Māori education.
-Jenny co-edited the award-winning book Decolonizing Research Indigenous Storywork as Methodology (2019) with Prof Joan Archibald and Dr Jason De Santolo.
-Her most recent book, Tiakina te Pā Harakeke Ancestral Knowledge and Tamariki Wellbeing (2022), was co-edited with Dr Leonie Pihama.
+Jenny co-edited the award-winning book Decolonizing Research Indigenous Storywork as Methodology (2019) with Prof. Jo-Ann Archibald and Dr Jason De Santolo.
+Her most recent book, Tiakina te Pā Harakeke: Ancestral Knowledge and Tamariki Wellbeing (2022), was co-edited with Prof. Leonie Pihama.

 Ngāpuhi, Ngāti Maniapoto